erensayar/FindPlacesInSpecificAreaOnMap/README.md

 Spring Boot, Java 11, Maven, React.js

 # Application Purpose
 You can see nearby places to given coordinate.
-Feed Google Places API.
+The app feed from Google Places API.

 # Requirements